thlorenz/varify/README.md

 So you can get the benefits of immutable variables with help of lint tools while staying compatible with older browsers that have no `const`.

+## Warning

+The real `const` is block scoped, however when replaced with `var` this feature is lost.
+So only use varify if you can do without blockscope and are only looking for some immutability support that gets compiled out for compatibility.

 ## Example

 Given this JavaScript: